cnc45333/cs1302-ce27-1/README.md

       Before continuing, make sure each group member has access to the repository website.

-1. **GROUP MEMBER 2:** On Nike, use Maven to create a project directory for this exercise called `cs1302-ce27-ce28` with a primary package called `cs1302.sorting`, then change into that directory and do the following:
+1. **GROUP MEMBER 2:** On Odin, use Maven to create a project directory for this exercise called `cs1302-ce27-ce28` with a primary package called `cs1302.sorting`, then change into that directory and do the following: